How Much Does a Pool Heater Cost?

 Pool Heater Installation: DIY vs. Hiring a Professional

-Doing a DIY installation for your new pool heater is only recommended under a couple of circumstances, those being the hookups are already installed, and you’re comfortable handling the fuel source.
+Compared to learning how to build a pool, learning how to install a pool heater may seem like a piece of cake to a homeowner.
+However, doing a DIY installation for a new pool heater is recommended only under a couple of circumstances: when the hookups are already installed, and when the homeowner is comfortable handling the fuel source.
 Some homeowners have pools installed with all the necessary electrical wiring or utility pipes in place so they can simply attach a pool heater following the manufacturer’s instructions.

-If this isn’t the case, then this is absolutely a job for a licensed professional since a municipality often regulates any work involving the installation of utilities.
+If this isn’t the case, then this is absolutely a job for a licensed professional or one of the best pool installation companies, since a municipality often regulates any work involving the installation of utilities.
 It’s dangerous work and is best done by people who have been trained and certified to handle the job.
-And suppose you’re opting to install a solar pool heater.
-In that case, you’ll need the help of professional installers who can calculate the correct number of solar panels, determine their placement, and get them installed for maximum benefit.
+If this will be a solar pool heater, professional installers will need to calculate the correct number of solar panels, determine their placement, and get them installed for maximum benefit.

 How to Save Money on a Pool Heater

-Pool heating units are what they are, which means the purchase price is basically fixed once you decide on the type of unit that suits your size of pool.
+Pool heating units are what they are, which means the purchase price is basically fixed once it is decided what type of unit will suit the pool best.
 The best way to save on a pool heater is to reduce the long-term operational costs.
-Here are several helpful ideas for saving money on pool heater costs.
+The following are several helpful ideas for saving money on pool heater costs.

-- Use a solar pool cover to help raise the pool temperature without any extra energy costs.
+- Use a solar pool cover.
+This will help raise the pool temperature while lowering pool maintenance costs.

-- Use any kind of solar inflatable rings or heaters that can be dropped in the pool to help raise the temperature.
+- Bring in reinforcements.
+Use any kind of solar inflatable rings or heaters that can be dropped in the pool to help raise the temperature of the water.

-- Ask a pool pro about a high-efficiency pool heater to reduce monthly costs.
+- Choose an efficient model.
+Ask a pool pro about a high-efficiency pool heater to reduce monthly costs.

-- Keep the heater well maintained to ensure it runs efficiently.
+- Don’t skip maintenance.
+Keeping the heater well maintained will ensure it runs efficiently.

-- Turn the temperature down when it’s not in use.
+- Use the heater wisely.
+Turn the temperature down when the heater’s not in use.

-- Consider purchasing an inflatable pool dome to prevent evaporation and improve heat retention.
+- Trap heat inside.
+Consider purchasing an inflatable pool dome to prevent evaporation and improve heat retention.

 Questions to Ask About Pool Heater Installation

-It can be tricky to figure out what kind of pool heater you need to install.
-You could be wondering if you need a pool heater above ground or an inground pool heater, what the monthly costs will be, and how long the unit will last.
-Use the following questions to help clear up any confusion when speaking with a pool heater installer.
+It can be tricky to figure out what kind of pool heater is the best fit.
+Homeowners could be wondering what type of pool heater they need for their inground or above-ground pool, what the monthly costs will be, and how long the unit will last.
+Homeowners can use the following questions to help clear up any confusion when speaking with a pool heater installer.

 - Can you add a pool heater to my existing pool?